-6.35 Subject Examination Boards may establish sub-boards to assist in their work.
-Establishing a sub-board requires the support of Senate and the relevant external examiner(s) (Academic Regulations, 1.30).
+6.34 Subject Examination Boards may establish sub-boards to assist in their work.
+Establishing a sub-board requires the support of the Senate and the relevant external examiner(s).
 Sub-boards must have clear terms of reference and membership approved by the SEB.

-- 6.36 The most common subcommittees are: - i.
+- 6.35 The most common subcommittees are: - i.
 Scrutiny Sub-board: These sub-boards are required, and are tasked with the responsibility for drafting, checking, and proofreading examination papers.
-This does not remove the requirement for each question paper to be approved by at least one external examiner (Academic Regulations, 1.30). - ii.
+This does not remove the requirement for each question paper to be approved by at least one external examiner. - ii.
 Extenuating Circumstances Sub-board: These sub-boards are required, and are tasked with the consideration of claims of extenuating circumstances prior to the SEB meeting.
-The sub-boards shall make recommendations to the SEB on whether claims are valid, and on any actions to be taken (Academic Regulations, 1.42).
+The sub-boards shall make recommendations to the SEB on whether claims are valid, and on any actions to be taken.
 It is recommended that this subcommittee be chaired by a senior member other than the Chair, such as the Senior Tutor.
 It is advised that these sub-boards only inform SEBs of the specific details of claims where absolutely necessary.
 A set of confidential minutes should be taken and retained for reference.
 The main SEB only requires a summary of recommended actions from the sub-board. - iii.
-Specialist sub-boards: SEBs with a wide remit may establish subcommittees to give initial consideration to the performance of students within a particular discipline. - 6.37 Sub-boards are intended to assist examination boards, and not to carry out the work of full boards.
+Specialist sub-boards: SEBs with a wide remit may establish subcommittees to give initial consideration to the performance of students within a particular discipline. - 6.36 Sub-boards are intended to assist examination boards, and not to carry out the work of full boards.
 Sub-boards cannot agree decisions, and their recommendations shall be subject to ratification by the full examination boards.
 SEBs may elect to take alternative decisions without recourse to the sub-board.